 P.O.
 Box 5382

 Chicago, IL 60680-5382

-REMEMBER: Payment for all tolls is required.Three unpaid tolls within a 24-month period results in a violation being issue and the possible suspension of vehicle registration and/or driving privileges.
+REMEMBER: Payment for all tolls is required.Three unpaid tolls within a 24-month period results in a violation being issued and the possible suspension of vehicle registration and/or driving privileges.

-Illinois is on the E-ZPass electronic toll collection network.
+Illinois uses a toll pass called IPass.
+IPass is on the E-ZPass electronic toll collection network.
 Transponders displaying the E-ZPass or IPass logo will work in Illinois.

 This graphic provides general information about how to count the number of axles on your vehicle.
 See the information below for detailed information for Illinois.